-Over the deployment period, turbidity levels ranged from 1.1NTU to 14.9NTU, with a median value of 1.3NTU (Figure 6).
-This indicates a very low level of background turbidity at this station during deployment, which is typical of this station.
+Over the deployment period, turbidity levels ranged from 0.1NTU to 8328.1NTU, with a median value of 0.40NTU (Figure 6).
+However, the extremely high value at the start of deployment was due to sand and debris around the instrument and was removed the following day, allowing values to normalize.
+The median of 0.40NTU indicates a very low level of background turbidity during deployment, which is typical of this station.
 Precipitation data was obtained from the Voisey's Bay Weather Station.